-Each life raft has a single carbon dioxide inflation system consisting of an aluminum cylinder, inflation valve, pull cable assembly, and an inlet check valve.
-This assembly is connected to an inlet check valve which is cemented to the raft buoyancy tube.
+Each life raft has a single carbon dioxide inflation system consisting of an aluminum cylinder, inflation valve, pull cable assembly, and two inlet check valves with flexible hoses.
+These valves are screwed into molded neoprene flanges that are cemented to each of the buoyancy chambers/tubes.

 The gas is released by pulling on the inflation/retaining line handle until the gas release valve has been activated.
 The gas release cable pulls free of the valve and remains attached to the retaining line.
-The activated valve allows the gas to flow evenly into the buoyancy tube.
+The activated valve allows the gas to flow evenly into each of the single tube raft chambers or each of the twin tube raft tubes.